ideascube/ansiblecube/DOC/automation.md

 ### Enable the script
 `sudo chmod +x /etc/NetworkManager/dispatcher.d/rename`

-### Finalise
+### Finalize
 Shutdown your master device, clone it, then start your newly cloned device.
-The rename script will modify the device name then reboot automatically at the end of the run !
+The rename script will modify the device name then reboot automatically when done !